19pawel970415/CarGO/README.md

    - `C:\Program Files\Eclipse Adoptium\jdk-11.0.18+7-hotspot`

 Ensure these paths are set correctly for the project to run without issues.

+Verify MySQL Workbench version (8.0 or higher), if you don't have it installed, get it from here: https://dev.mysql.com/downloads/workbench/

 ## How to Run the Application